 H-1B Visa Palliative Care Nurse Practitioner Jobs

-Palliative Care Nurse Practitioners work in a specialty occupation under H-1B, requiring a graduate-level nursing degree and active APRN licensure in the state of employment.
+Palliative Care Nurse Practitioners work in a specialty occupation under H-1B visa, requiring a graduate-level nursing degree and active APRN licensure in the state of employment.
 Large health systems, hospice networks, and academic medical centers regularly file H-1B petitions for this role, and the 60,000-slot cap applies unless your employer qualifies as cap-exempt.

-See All Palliative Care Nurse Practitioner JobsOverview
+Find H-1B Visa Palliative Care Nurse Practitioner JobsOverview

-Showing 5 of 9+ Palliative Care Nurse Practitioner jobs
+Showing 5 of 11+ Palliative Care Nurse Practitioner jobs

-See all Palliative Care Nurse Practitioner jobs
+See all Palliative Care Nurse Practitioner Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Palliative Care Nurse Practitioner roles.